About This Website

 We use Google Analytics and online security software to monitor traffic to our website.
 In order to keep our website secure, your IP address is logged by our security provider when you visit our site.
 You can opt-out of Analytics using the methods mentioned above.

 Who we share your data with

-Website data is shared with the following: Our Web Host (TSO), advertising partners we may use from time to time (cookie data), Google Analytics and our online security software.
+Website data is shared with the following: our web host, affiliate or advertising partners we may use from time to time (cookie data) such as Google AdSense or MediaNet, AWIN, Google Analytics and our online security software.